 In both approaches, monthly statements are sent out at the first of the month specifying the work done and hours expended in the previous month.
 In retainer cases, notices for additional retainer deposits are sent out as needed.
 In credit card charge cases, the charges are run on the 10th of the month.

 What Should You Do?
 When we first meet, we will discuss both options with you and let you choose the plan you prefer.
-Payments may be made by cash, check or credit card.
+Payments may be made by cash, check, wire transfer or credit card.
 Different people have different preferences for payment and different cash flow abilities.
 Many people want to put the charges on credit cards in order to gain the rewards from the cards.